1. Stay informed.

 Join Vermonters across the state to educate your family, friends, neighbors and colleagues about the importance of the first years.
 We’ll provide you with an easy-to-use toolkit, online educational materials and simple ways for you to help Vermont’s children by educating your community.
 Check off the activities you're interested in doing on our Pledge form.

 4. Tell your family, friends and colleagues about Let’s Grow Kids.

 Educate your community members and local legislators about the importance of the first years by submitting a letter to the editor with the help of Let’s Grow Kids.
 Email our communications manager to request support in drafting your letter.

 6. Tell us about community events.

 We want to hear from you about community events (fairs, farmers markets, parades) in your town or county that we should attend to distribute educational materials.
-Email our field director, Brian Maier, about events in your area.
+Email our field co-director, Anna Gebhardt, about events in your area.

 7. Create a buzz on social media.